 Recent Beauty Secrets

 facebook twitter pinterest instagram More and more people are having sensitive skin type due to increasing pollution levels and stress.
-Therefore, sensitive skin friendly ingredients such as Niacinamide, Cassia and Centella asiatica - aka Gotu kola or Cica...
+Therefore, sensitive skin friendly good molecules such as Niacinamide, Cassia and Centella asiatica - aka Gotu Kola or Cica are...

 facebook twitter pinterest instagram Panthenol is another vitamin critical to a variety of functions.
 Panthenol is a Vitamin B5 derivative, and is used as a lubricant, moisturizer and emollient.
 It works wonders in anti-aging products, as we’ll discuss...